2022 Service Content Optimization Guide

 This reduces customer confusion!

 Don’t just drop a form on your page and hope your customers can figure it out: demonstrate how easy it is to complete, and you’ll see an uptick in service requests.

 Don’t forget: customers love options to book their appointment.
-Include a phone number here for mobile that allows the customer to call your department directly.
-That way, if they have any difficulties or questions, they can easily connect with your team!
+So include a phone number here for mobile that allows the customer to call your department directly.
+That way, they can easily connect with your team if they have any difficulties or questions!

 Other Sections to Include on Your Service Department Page